Global Village Project's impact begins one girl at a time,

-- 19 GVP alumnae are currently enrolled in college.
-Given the fact that only 1% of refugee students globally access tertiary education, this is a significant achievement.
+- 7 GVP alumnae have graduated from college, and 40 more are currently enrolled.
+Given the fact that only 3% of refugee students globally access tertiary education, this is a significant achievement.

 “My life would be so different because at GVP we are a big family no matter where you’re from.”

 Located in Decatur, on the east side of Atlanta, GVP is playing an important role in engaging and educating the local community on the refugee experience and how to best support them.

 - More than 120 volunteers contributed over 2,000 hours of service at GVP this year.

 - Our staff designed and launched a new Cultural Orientation session for GVP volunteers, mentors, and staff.
 More than 100 members of the GVP community attended to learn about cultural competence.

 - As a member organization of the Coalition of Refugee Serving Agencies (CRSA), we add our support to the rest of the refugee-serving community on issues relevant to the refugee population.

 - GVP partners with more than 25 community and civic organizations, colleges and universities, and local businesses to promote education and advocate for the refugees in our school and community.